-ExpressVPN comes in at the top of our list.
-With more than 3,000 servers in 94 countries, they have a big, fast, widespread network to meet your needs.
+ExpressVPN offers more than 3,000 servers in 94 countries, and they have a big, fast, widespread network to meet your needs.
 They’re lightweight, too, and among one of the fastest available, helping you stream buffer-free, download fast, and browse easily.

 256-bit AES encryption with a wide variety of encryption protocols to choose from if necessary can help you get past even the toughest blocks.
 A DNS leak test, built-in kill switch, and zero-logging policy keeps you safe and secure.
 There’s no throttling of your connection with ExpressVPN’s unlimited bandwidth and they’re available for just about every software system.
 Worried about logs?
 ExpressVPN has you covered, with a policy against collecting any metadata on your traffic, DNS requests, or IP addresses.

 No matter which device you make Skype calls on, you’ll find a dedicated ExpressVPN app.
 With a single-click interface, you can gain the protection you need without needed a degree in Computer Science.